-Day 2 started with the most perfect weather.
+Day 2 started with perfect weather.
 About 23-25 celsius, sunny with an occasional cool breeze.
-Since I'm not used to this type of weather, I wanted to take full advantage of it by visiting the Auditorium Shores by Lady Bird Lake.
+Since I'm not used to this ideal weather, I wanted to take full advantage of it by visiting the Auditorium Shores by Lady Bird Lake.
 There's a really rad bike trail and a great space to take your dog in for a dip.

-The iconic Stevie Ray statue is located here so I took my best, and only, tourist shot right by it.
+The iconic Stevie Ray statue is located here, so I took my best tourist shot right by it.